About

 Many of these routes are in high altitude areas of the Andes on quiet roads where help will be a while coming if you get into difficulties.
 Weather and road conditions can change quickly so we’d recommend gathering as much up to date information as you can before setting out on any of the remoter routes.

-The weather in the Andes can be extreme – during our trip the lowest temperature we experienced was -20°C, and on a number of occasions we encountered hurricane force winds.
+The weather in the Andes can be extreme.
+The lowest temperature we experienced was -20°C, and on a number of occasions we encountered hurricane force winds.

 Don’t underestimate the risks of Acute Mountain Sickness at high altitudes.
 Information about altitude sickness can be found at Altitude.org.